blockmason/simple-ownership-contract-demo/README.md

 1. Setup project and install dependencies
 2. Deploy a basic Ownership smart contract to the blockchain using Link
 3. Configure a front-end JavaScript file
-4. Run our decentralized application
+4. Run your decentralized application (DApp)

 ### Setup